hauleth/blog/content/post/who-watches-watchmen-i.md

 ## Abstract

-Currently most of the operating systems are multi-process and multi-user operating systems.
+Currently, most of the operating systems are multi-process and multi-user operating systems.
 This has a lot of positive aspects, like to be able to do more than one thing at the time at our devices, but it introduces a lot of complexities that in most cases are hidden from the users and developers.
-However these things still need to be handled in one or another way.
+However, these things still need to be handled in one or another way.
 The most basic problems are:

-- some processes need to be ran before user can interact with the OS in meaningful (for them) way (for example mounting filesystems, logging, etc.)
+- some processes need to be started before user can interact with the OS in meaningful (for them) way (for example mounting filesystems, logging, etc.)
 - some processes require strict startup ordering, for example you may need